by Tactical Legal Solutions

 What is the Time Limit for Contesting a Will?

-In WA, time limits for contesting a Will are enforced fairly strictly.
-You have six months from the date of the grant of probate to file a claim.
-As such, it is crucial to seek legal advice promptly if you are considering contesting a Will.
+In WA, time limits are enforced strictly.
+You have six months from the date of the grant of probate (or letters of administration) to file a claim in the Supreme Court.
+Because this window is so short, seeking legal advice promptly is crucial to avoid losing your right to claim.

-In some cases, the court may grant an extension and allow a late claim to be filed.
-This is more likely when the delay was genuinely outside the control of the claimant,such as if they were unaware of the passing of the deceased or they received incorrect advice.
-However, it is best not to rely on obtaining an extension and ensure that claims are filed promptly.
+In rare cases, the court may grant an extension for a late claim.
+This is more likely when the delay was outside the control of the claimant, for example, if they were unaware of the death.
+However, it is best not to rely on an extension and ensure your estate litigation starts within the statutory period to protect your interests.

 Will I Have to Go to Court?